2020 Calabasas helicopter crash: Basketball

-Soon after the crash, the Basketball Hall of Fame in Springfield put Kobe's name on their large sign out front as fans left candles and flowers on the large statue of James Naismith in front of the entrance.
+Soon after the crash, the Basketball Hall of Fame in Springfield put Bryant's name on the sign in front of their headquarters as fans left candles and flowers on the large statue of James Naismith in front of the entrance.
 A vigil and a moment of silence was held inside the shrine with many fans of Bryant and the Lakers in attendance, despite it being in a strongly Celtics fans region.
 In addition to the Hall of Fame turning the thousands of lights of the large sphere of the shrine itself purple and gold numerous other office buildings in downtown Springfield did as well.
-Several billboards on Interstate 90 in Massachusetts were also dedicated to the memory of Kobe Bryant.
-Bryant was also inducted into the Hall of Fame Class of 2020 along with Tim Duncan and Kevin Garnett as players on their first years of eligibility.
+Several billboards on Interstate 90 in Massachusetts were also dedicated to the memory of Bryant.
+The Hall of Fame went on to posthumously induct Bryant as a member of its Class of 2020.

-In May 2020, almost four months after the crash, Mamba Sports Academy reverted its name to Sports Academy by dropping the "Mamba" nickname out of respect to Bryant.
+In May 2020, almost four months after the crash, Mamba Sports Academy reverted its name to Sports Academy by dropping the "Mamba" nickname out of respect for Bryant.
 After the Lakers won the 2020 NBA Finals, they dedicated the championship to Bryant.

-On January 26, 2022, coinciding with the 2nd anniversary of his death and the helicopter crash, a statue of Kobe Bryant and his daughter Gianna was placed at the site where the crash occurred.